 A man-made shipping channel between Miami Beach and Fisher Island, Government Cut is tarpon central.
 In fact, there are three main areas where the tarpon can be found: the area in front of Fisher Island, the north side of the north jetty, and the deep water of the main channel from where the channel heads out to sea and where the ferry boat launches on Fisher Island.
 However, tarpon is not the only fish to catch here; there is also mutton snapper, barracuda, cobia, grouper, mangrove snapper, permit, Spanish mackerel, and snapper.

 Seven Mile Bridge

 Key Biscayne lies between two large parks.
 It’s a town on the barrier island across the Rickenbacker Causeway in Miami.
 Head to the southern end of Key Biscayne to get to where the best fishing spot is.
 Here, the water is finally fishable as it gets to 80-200 feet in depth.
-There are many artificial reefs located in this area which hold good bottom fishing for grouper, mutton snapper, African pompano, amberjack, and spinner sharks.
+Moreover, there are many artificial reefs located in this area that hold good bottom fishing for grouper, mutton snapper, African pompano, amberjack, and spinner sharks.
 Use fishing surface lines to land some bonito, dolphin, kingfish, sailfish, and wahoo.